 After breakfast, it's time to kick off your city shoes and lace up your hiking boots for a full-day wildlife and wilderness tour.
 A thirty-minute drive north of Hobart takes you to the Bonorong Wildlife Sanctuary.
 Discover Tasmania's native animals, including the improbably cute sugar gliders (tiny marsupials and distant cousins to the kangaroo) and the tawny owl-like frogmouths.
 The whole family is in for a treat with a guided tour of the sanctuary and opportunities to hand-feed the delightfully gentle Forester kangaroos and, last but not least, the small but mighty Tasmanian devil.

 Today is yours to do as you wish.
-Stay local and head to award-winning Salamanca Market—Tasmania's most visited tourist attraction and one of the largest outdoor markets in Australia.
+You could set off on a full-day excursion to nearby Bruny Island (known for its sea caves and marine wildlife), or you might want to stay local and head to award-winning Salamanca Market, Tasmania's most visited tourist attraction and one of the largest outdoor markets in Australia.
 It's a perfect spot for older kids and teens, with eclectic market stalls and numerous independent shops.
-Pop into the warehouse art galleries, pick up boutique jewelry and head to one of the countless cafés or bars for refreshments.
+Pop into the warehouse art galleries, pick up boutique jewelry, and head to one of the countless cafés or bars for refreshments.

-After a bite to eat, get the kids to burn off some excess energy with a hike to Mount Wellington.
-There are several family-friendly walking paths, or the more challenging Myrtle Gully Track.
+After a bite to eat, get the kids to burn off some excess energy with a hike to kunanyi / Mount Wellington.
+There are several family-friendly walking paths, as well as the more challenging Myrtle Gully Track.
 Uncover waterfalls and towering eucalyptus trees, and traverse the bush tracks of Wellington Park until you reach the summit.
 At 4,173 feet (1,272 m), the peak provides sweeping panoramic views overlooking Hobart, the wilderness to the west, and over toward the south of the island.

 Ride the ferry across the harbor to Manly and wave at the Sydney Opera House as you pass, check out the surfers at Bondi Beach, or go swimming in the tranquil waters of Coogee.
 Stroll the cobblestone laneways of The Rocks before trying out the cafés and pubs of upscale Paddington, whose distinctive terrace houses date back to the Victorian era.
 Finally, meander back to your hotel in anticipation of tomorrow's adventure.

-Day 12: Visit Taronga Zoo, Explore Bondi Beach
+Day 12: Taronga Zoo Experience, Sun & Surfing at Bondi Beach

 After a leisurely start to the day, it's time to head to the city's famous Taronga Zoo.
 A quick ferry ride from the harbor, the zoo cares for over 5,000 animals from more than 350 species.
 During your guided tour, encounter some of the country's most recognizable marsupials alongside African lion cubs, Sumatran tigers, giraffes, gorillas, and Asian elephants.
 Curious minds will enjoy learning about these fascinating creatures and how the zoo is working to protect them.

 Kids of all ages will love the African Savannah experience.
-With only a water boundary between you and some of Africa's most awe-inspiring animals, meet the zoo's resident giraffes, Jimiyu and Zarafa, and adorable new arrivals, Kito and her calf Ebo.
-Wave at the zebras before heading off to meet Lwazi and Ato, two male lions who have called Taronga home since 2015.
+With only a water boundary between you and some of Africa's most awe-inspiring animals, meet the zoo's resident giraffes, Jimiyu and Zarafa, then wave at the zebras before heading off to meet Lwazi and Ato, two male lions who have called Taronga home since 2015.
 Your visit concludes with a ride on the zoo's Sky Safari—Sydney's only cable car.
-Soak up the breathtaking views while the kids try to spot the squirrel monkeys as they explore their home.
+Soak up the views while the kids try to spot the squirrel monkeys in the treetops.

-No trip to Sydney is complete without a trip to the famous Bondi Beach.
+No trip to Sydney is complete without a visit to the famous Bondi Beach.
 Here, golden sands and crystal waters continue to capture hearts, big and little.
-If energy levels are high, create unforgettable memories with a family surf lesson.
+If energy levels are high, create memories with a family surf lesson.
 Learn the basics from warm-up to paddling, catching waves, and standing—you'll be safely up onto your first wave before you've had time to worry about falling off!
-If spectating is more your thing, browse the boutique shops along Gould Street, grab a coffee, and indulge in the ancient art of people-watching.
+If spectating is more your thing, browse the boutique shops along Gould Street, grab a coffee, and indulge in some people-watching.

-This morning it's time to discover the city's SEA LIFE Aquarium, home to the world's most extensive collection of Australian aquatic life, displaying more than 13,000 fish and sea creatures from over 700 species.
-Explore the 14 themed zones, including Shark Walk, Jurassic Seas, and Discovery Rockpool.
-Get up close and personal with animals unique to each habitat, including one of only four dugongs (sea cows) on display in the world.
+It's time to discover Sydney's SEA LIFE Aquarium.
+Home to the world's most extensive collection of Australian aquatic life, the aquarium features more than 13,000 fish and sea creatures from over 700 species.
+Explore the 14 themed zones, including Shark Walk, Jurassic Seas, and Discovery Rockpool, and get up close and personal with animals unique to each habitat, including one of only four dugongs (sea cows) on display in the world.

 Your epic family trip to Australia draws to a close today as you transfer to the airport to catch your flight home.
 Safe travels!